Last Updated on

 Many women these days prefer their hair to be smoother and straighter than it naturally is, since straight and silky hair is a lot easier to manage, style, and of course looks fabulous!

-Hence why flat irons are so in demand.
+Hence why top quality flat irons are so in demand.

 Styling irons are available in a wide assortment of brands, sizes, and materials that each feature specific qualities that make them slightly different.

 They usually come in 3 available materials that make up their heating plates, which are the vital parts of the straightening iron since they are responsible of achieving the straight silky mane.

 These materials are either ceramic, tourmaline or titanium.
 But, which of these three materials are best for you and your hair?
 And what are their differences?

 Below are the defining qualities and characteristics of each plate material to help you distinguish between the three.

 Negative Ions – But first let’s touch on these negative ions that we hear so much about – just what are they?
 See the lady in the image above how her hair on the un-straightened side looks a bit flyaway and static?
 These are positive ions that our hair gives off.

 Flat irons emit negative ions to neutralize these resulting in sleek and smooth hair like the side she’s doing.
 They also help maintain hair hydration by locking in moisture.
 Wonderful isn’t it?
 The negative ions come from the plate material and type of heating the iron utilizes.

 Ok on to the plates…first a quick comparison table then more detail below.